joenandez/codename_slashflow/commands/new_task.md

 	* </task_creation_summary>

 Your final output should only include the content within the <task_creation_summary> tags.
 Do not include any of your internal processing or the full content of the created files in the final output.

+### Final Important Note

+We are a startup building an early stage product hoping to find Product Market Fit.
+We must avoid over-engineering like the plague.
+Stick to YAGNI + SOLID + KISS + DRY principles.
+All Code Review agents need to know this context and ensure their recommendations, while sound, do not over complicate the product or architecture for thesage that we're in.